 Support the Facilities Division with parking space design and mapping.

-Coordinate with UCPD on parking issues violating state or local laws, including the removal of vehicles not authorized to be on-site.
+Coordinate with UC Police Department on parking issues violating state or local laws, including the removal of vehicles not authorized to be on site.

 Analyze commute patterns and forecast allocation, demand, and utilization of parking and other commute resources.

-Maintain up-to-date parking utilization and inventory reports, and develop and present materials to track metrics related to all aspects of transportation, parking and vehicle access.
+Maintain up-to-date parking utilization and inventory reports and maps, and develop and present materials to track metrics related to all aspects of transportation, parking, and vehicle access.